Reduction for one-loop tensor Feynman integrals in the relativistic quantum field theories at finite temperature and/or finite density: Summary and Discussions

-\emph{Symmetry-breaking and dimension.---}Both PVRS and GPVRS are based on continuous spacetime symmetry of the system.
-For the PVRS in the presence of Lorentz invariance, it is the $\mathrm{SO}(1,D-1)$ (proper normal) Lorentz symmetry; while for the GPVRS in the absence of Lorentz invariance, it is the $\mathrm{SO}(D-1)$ spatial rotation symmetry broken down from Lorentz symmetry.
-If the $\mathrm{SO}(D-1)$ symmetry further breaks down to the $\mathrm{SO}(D-2)$ symmetry, one can introduce another extra $D$-dimensional constant vector $v^{\rho}=(0;0,\cdots,0,1)$ in the \emph{first} GPVRS, or an extra $(D-1)$-dimensional constant vector $v^{i}=(0,\cdots,0,1)$ in the \emph{second} GPVRS.
-Following a similar procedure, one can then reduce the generic tensor integrals after the symmetry-breaking of $\mathrm{SO}(D-1)$ spatial rotation.
+The framework of \emph{generalized} Passarino-Veltman reduction for the generic one-loop tensor Feynman integrals can be straightforwardly extended to $N$-point, and hence can efficiently evaluate a huge amount of one-loop Feynman diagrams in physical systems described by the renormalizable relativistic QFTs at finite temperature and/or finite density, such as hot and dense quark matter \cite{QGP1,QGP2}.
+Based on the \emph{generalized} Passarino-Veltman reduction in this work, computer program packages can be developed for automatic algebraic calculation as that in the \emph{conventional} Passarino-Veltman reduction for the relativistic QFTs \cite{Oldenborgh1990,FeynArts1990,FeynCalc1991,LoopTools1999,QCDLoop2008,PackageX2015} or that in the generalization of nonrelativistic effective field theories at zero temperature and zero density \cite{Shtabovenko}.

-The dimension of spacetime $D$ does not affect the GPVRS in this work, for example, it is valid for two distinct dimensions of physical interest, $D=3$ or $D=4$.
-However, if the continuous spacetime symmetry of a system is less than $\mathrm{SO}(2)$ in $D$ dimension, there is no advantage of applying PVRS or GPVRS to simplify the generic tensor integrals, and hence a singularity appears in the form factors when the dimension of spacetime is $D=2$ (see Supplemental Material \cite{SM}).
+It is emphasized that both the \emph{conventional} Passarino-Veltman reduction and the \emph{generalized} Passarino-Veltman reduction are based on continuous spacetime symmetry of the system.
+For the \emph{conventional} Passarino-Veltman reduction, it is the $\mathrm{SO}(1,D-1)$ (proper normal) Lorentz symmetry.
+While for the \emph{generalized} Passarino-Veltman reduction, it is the $\mathrm{SO}(D-1)$ spatial rotation symmetry broken down from Lorentz symmetry.
+If the $\mathrm{SO}(D-1)$ symmetry further breaks down to the $\mathrm{SO}(D-2)$ symmetry, then one can introduce another extra $D$-dimensional constant vector $v^{\rho}=(0;0,\cdots,0,1)$.
+Following a similar procedure, one can then reduce the generic one-loop tensor Feynman integrals after the symmetry-breaking of $\mathrm{SO}(D-1)$ spatial rotation.
+Furthermore, the specific value of the dimension of spacetime $D$ does not affect the \emph{generalized} Passarino-Veltman reduction in this work, for example, it is valid for two distinct dimensions of physical interest, $D=3$ or $D=4$.
+However, if the dimension of spacetime is $D=2$ or the continuous spacetime symmetry of a physical system is less than $\mathrm{SO}(2)$ in $D$ dimension, there is no advantage of applying \emph{conventional} Passarino-Veltman reduction or \emph{generalized} Passarino-Veltman reduction to simplify the generic one-loop tensor Feynman integrals.
+Specifically, for the relativistic QFTs at zero temperature and zero density, the Lorentz covariance is restored for the absence of the preferred rest reference frame, and hence the $D$-dimensional constant vector always vanishes.
+As a consequence, the \emph{generalized} Passarino-Veltman reduction goes back to the \emph{conventional} Passarino-Veltman reduction.